MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Methodology

-By comparing the updating formulas (of \emph{Reward Combination's} and \emph{Reward Partition's}), we find the differenece lies on the \emph{advantage} part and that the effect of update depends exactly on how well the critic(s) can learn from its reward(s).
-By learning in a decomposed level, \emph{Reward Partition} advances the \emph{Reward Combination} by using easy-to-learn functions to approximate single rewards, and thus yields a better policy.
+The difference between the two reward aggregating methods lies in the advantage part.
+Thus the effect of parameter updates heavily depends on how well and precisely the critic can learn from its reward.
+By learning in a decomposed manner, the proposed \emph{Reward Partition} advances the \emph{Reward Combination} by using easy-to-learn functions to approximate single rewards, thus yielding a better policy.